Understand and Extend

 }

-And the TextPage model would be generated as (some code has been removed and altered for simplicity's sake):
+And the TextPage model would be generated as follows (some code has been removed and altered for simplicity's sake):

 public partial class TextPage : PublishedContentModel, IMetaInfo